mzabani/codd/README.md

   - There are non-conflicting changes which can break your App.
 One example is one developer removes a column and another developer writes a new query using that column.
 Only a test could catch this.
 - Always run `codd up-deploy` on CI because that's what will be used in your Production environments.
 - After running `codd up-deploy` on CI, make sure `codd verify-checksums` doesn't error.
 It might seem redundant because `codd up-deploy` verifies checksums, but there are corner cases.
 Read more about this in [DATABASE-EQUALITY.md](docs/DATABASE-EQUALITY.md#Delayedeffectinpg_catalog).

+## <a name='FrequentlyAskedQuestions'></a>Frequently Asked Questions

+1. ### Why does taking and restoring a database dump affect my checksums?
+   Neither `pg_dump` nor `pg_dumpall` seem to dump all of the schema state that _codd_ checks.
+A few examples include (at least with PG 13) role CONNECT permissions, the database's default transaction isolation level and deferredness.
+So check that it isn't the case that you get different schemas when that happens.
+If you've checked and they are the same please report a bug.